Skip to content

 Which is better, Nature's Variety Meat Boost Chicken or Pooch & Mutt Calm & Relaxed Turkey?

 Nature's Variety edges ahead on quality credentials — traceable free-range chicken, freeze-dried raw inclusion, and higher label transparency justify the premium despite identical effectiveness scores.
 At £21.79 less, Pooch & Mutt is the smarter pick for anxious or reactive dogs where the functional calming stack (L-tryptophan, chamomile) addresses a specific behavioural need Nature's Variety doesn't target.
-Nature's Variety Meat Boost Chicken scores 83.0/100 overall while Pooch & Mutt Calm & Relaxed Turkey scores 81.0/100.
+Nature's Variety Meat Boost Chicken scores 83.0/100 overall while Pooch & Mutt Calm & Relaxed Turkey scores 82.0/100.
 Nature's Variety Meat Boost Chicken comes out ahead, scoring higher on effectiveness (0 vs 0).
 Nature's Variety Meat Boost Chicken is best suited for Former raw-fed dogs transitioning to kibble and Fussy eaters and picky breeds.
-Pooch & Mutt Calm & Relaxed Turkey is better for Anxious, reactive, or noise-sensitive adult dogs and High-energy working and herding breeds needing behavioural support (spaniels, border collies, collies).
+Pooch & Mutt Calm & Relaxed Turkey is better for Anxious or over-excitable adult dogs where owners want a dietary calming aid before medication and Dogs with grain sensitivities needing a single-protein turkey recipe.

 Is Nature's Variety Meat Boost Chicken worth the price compared to Pooch & Mutt Calm & Relaxed Turkey?